 DON’T: Buy the Most Expensive Booth

 On the other end of the spectrum, buying the most expensive paint booth on the market is not necessarily the best decision.
-A salesperson isn’t likely to fight you on it, but you may not need the booth with all the bells and whistles included.
-Chances are, you just need a booth with the right bell and/or whistle.
+A salesperson isn’t likely to fight you on it, but you may not need the spray booth with all the bells and whistles included.
+Chances are, you just need a paint booth with the right bell and/or whistle.

 Top-of-the-line paint booths are packed full of features designed for high-production shops.
 But just as there is a good reason a collision center would be interested in a premium airflow system option on a higher-end booth, there are legitimate reasons why a shop may not need options like a four-wing entry door, dual-skin insulated panels and a sidewall observation window.